gdamdam/awesome-decentralized-web/README.md

 A curated list about the decentralized technologies and tools to develop decentralized applications.
 Thanks to the [Decentralized Web Summit](https://www.decentralizedweb.net/) for the inspiration.

-Please do not submit PR with pseudo currencies, cryptocoins and NFTs.
+Please do not submit PR with pseudo currencies, cryptocoins, NFTs, DAOs and finance related projects.

 ## Protocols and Technologies